 Famous as an outdoor performance shoe, Merrell Shoes knows all about style as well.
 Of course, you want traction while hiking in the nearest forest preserve, but why not look good doing it?
 I’ve included a loafer and slide for when there’s a pause in your active lifestyle.
 Here are my top picks in Merrell’s men’s shoes.

 1. Merrell Shoes ‘Jungle Moc’ Classics

 The “Jungle Moc” has nearly achieved legendary status for good looks, comfort, and widespread appeal.
-With dual goring, suede uppers, and slip-on styling, this laid-back take on casual shoes has become a modern-day classic.
+With dual goring, suede uppers, and slip-on styling, these laid-back take-on casual shoes have become a modern-day classic.

 2. Merrell Shoes ‘World Passport’ – Trendy & Casual

 My philosophy is: when you find a good-looking casual shoe that feels great, you grab it up.
 Of course, only you can decide how these shoes feel to you, but I can vouch for how good they look.
 Available in light brown, redwood, or black, these slip-on shoes are natural for jeans or khakis.